-The North Carolina Department of Health and Human Services created a new website to provide information about the COVID-19 vaccine, including information about the state’s distribution plan and contact information for local vaccine providers.
+North Carolina Department of Health and Human Services information about the COVID-19 vaccine, including information about eligibility and the state’s distribution plan, and contact information for local vaccine providers is below.

-- All North Carolinian adults 16 and older will be eligible to be vaccinated beginning on April 7.
+- All North Carolinianians ages 12 and older are eligible to be vaccinated.